ERROR1099/REEDUCT/README.md

  # Author

-This tool is written by @ERROR1099.
+This tool is developed by @ERROR1099.